open-lambda/forklift/tree_constructor/readme.md

 packages.json, produced by Reqbench, contains the overhead of importing each top-level module in a Docker container.

 For more accurate import overhead measurements, it is better to run "python3 deps_and_costs.py".
-It will re-measure the importing time in zygote environment.
+It will re-measure the importing time in OpenLambda.
 Another important reason for this re-run is to pre-install the packages in the workload, which will save a significant amount of time during the evaluation.

 # Run the evaluation